Fasil-01/Expense-Tracker/README.md

+# Expense Tracker CLI

-Build a simple expense tracker application to manage your finances.
-The application should allow users to add, delete, and view their expenses.
-The application should also provide a summary of the expenses.
+A simple command-line-based expense tracker to help you manage your finances.
+It allows users to add, update, delete, and view expenses.
+The application also provides summaries of expenses, including monthly summaries and budget management.

-Requirements
-Application should run from the command line and should have the following features:
+## Features

-Users can add an expense with a description and amount.
+Add Expenses: Users can add an expense with a description and amount.
-Users can update an expense.
+Update Expenses: Users can update the details of an existing expense.
-Users can delete an expense.
+Delete Expenses: Users can remove an expense by specifying its ID.
-Users can view all expenses.
-Users can view a summary of all expenses.
+View Expenses: Users can list all expenses.
-Users can view a summary of expenses for a specific month (of current year).
+Expense Summary: View the total expenses and summaries for a specific month.
-Here are some additional features that you can add to the application:

-Add expense categories and allow users to filter expenses by category.
+Expense Categories: Categorize expenses and filter them by category.
-Allow users to set a budget for each month and show a warning when the user exceeds the budget.
+Budget Management: Set monthly budgets and receive warnings if the budget is exceeded.
-Allow users to export expenses to a CSV file.
+Export to CSV: Export the list of expenses to a CSV file.
-The list of commands and their expected output is shown below:
+## Requirements

+The application runs from the command line and supports the following features:

+Add an expense:
-$ expense-tracker add --description "Lunch" --amount 20
+$ expense-tracker add --description "Lunch" --amount 20 Expense added successfully (ID: 1)

+Update an expense:

+$ expense-tracker update --id 1 --description "Lunch" --amount 25
-# Expense added successfully (ID: 1)
+Expense updated successfully (ID: 1)

+Delete an expense:
-$ expense-tracker add --description "Dinner" --amount 10
+$ expense-tracker delete --id 1
-# Expense added successfully (ID: 2)
+Expense deleted successfully (ID: 1)

+List all expenses:
 $ expense-tracker list
-# ID  Date       Description  Amount
+ID  Date       Description  Amount
-# 1   2024-08-06  Lunch        $20
+1   2024-08-06  Lunch        $20
-# 2   2024-08-06  Dinner       $10
+2   2024-08-06  Dinner       $10

+View a summary of all expenses:
 $ expense-tracker summary
-# Total expenses: $30
+Total expenses: $30

-$ expense-tracker delete --id 1
-# Expense deleted successfully

-$ expense-tracker summary
-# Total expenses: $20
+View a summary of expenses for a specific month:
 $ expense-tracker summary --month 8
-# Total expenses for August: $20
+Total expenses for August: $20
-Implementation
-You can implement the application using any programming language of your choice.
-Here are some suggestions:

-Use any programming language for any available module for parsing command arguments (e.g. python with the argparse, node.js with commander etc).
-Use a simple text file to store the expenses data.
-You can use JSON, CSV, or any other format to store the data.
-Add error handling to handle invalid inputs and edge cases (e.g. negative amounts, non-existent expense IDs, etc).
-Use functions to modularize the code and make it easier to test and maintain.
-This project idea is a great way to practice your logic building skills and learn how to interact with the filesystem using a CLI application.
-It will also help you understand how to manage data and provide useful information to users in a structured way.

-Budget $100
-Per Category
-Food: $50
-Entertainment: $30
-Transportation: $20
-Other: $0

-Expenses: $30
+$ expense-tracker budget --amount 50

+Export expenses to a CSV file:
+$ expense-tracker export
+## Usage

+Commands include:

+add: Add a new expense
+update: Update an existing expense
+delete: Delete an expense
+list: List all expenses
+summary: View expense summary
-Remaining budget: $70
+budget: Set budget
+export: Export expenses to a file